ATCC-Bioinformatics/genome_portal_api/README.md

     output = <str>
           The API response format "output" [ (dict) | fasta ] download_dir = [Path <str>]
-          A directory to download the fasta file toThe fasta file will be named automatically. api_key = <str>
+          A directory to download the fasta file to.
+The fasta file will be named automatically. api_key = <str>
           Your Genome Portal APIKey [(global_api_key) | overwrite if provided ]

   EXAMPLES:
     > download_assembly(id='assemblyid', output='fasta', download_dir="/directory/for/download/") downloads an assembly file to provided path
-    > download_assembly(id='assemblyid', output='dict') return a dictionary othe assembly.
-Key=Header : Value=Seq.
+    > download_assembly(id='assemblyid', output='dict') return a dictionary of the assembly.
+[Key=Header : Value=Seq].
 ```

 <details>